top of page

-As soon as you sit down in any Japanese restaurant, a bowl of miso soup magically appears.
-Everyone loves this soup, delicately flavored, 1-2 two small pieces of tofu and a piece of seaweed if you are lucky.
-It is magical and sets the tone for the rest of dinner.
+As soon as you sit in a Japanese restaurant, a bowl of miso soup magically appears.
+Everyone loves this delicately flavoured soup, which is served with 1-2 small pieces of tofu and, if you are lucky, a piece of seaweed.
+It is magical and sets the tone for the rest of the dinner.
 It is also super simple to make.

-I wanted to delve into what makes a really good miso soup and after some reading, and trial and error, 1 came across this recipe.
-This soup is outstanding, light, the flavor of umami from the kombu stock and seaweed, and, of course, some vegetables.
+I wanted to delve into what makes a really good miso soup, and after some reading and trial and error, I came across this recipe.
+This soup is outstanding, light, and has the flavour of umami from the kombu stock, seaweed, and, of course, some vegetables.
 This soup will change how you view miso soup forever.

 Let's also discuss red dulse.
-It is essentially a type of seaweed that is harvested and dried, usually with a slight salted flavor that come naturally from the sea.
-I find it hard to get true red dulse, but most Japanese stores carry other dried dulse in colors, green and white, or a mixed bag.
+It is essentially a type of harvested and dried seaweed, usually with a slight salted flavour that comes naturally from the sea.
+I find it hard to get true red dulse, but most Japanese stores carry other dried dulse in green and white or a mixed bag.
 These are good substitutes.

 Also, what is kombu?
-It again is dried seaweed, the best variety being harvested in Hokkaido, Japan.
+It is dried seaweed, the best variety being harvested in Hokkaido, Japan.
 This seaweed comes in small squares that are hard and coated in sea salt.
-It is responsible for the wonderful flavor of the sea in this soup.
-Available in any Japanese store or on Amazon.
+It is responsible for the wonderful sea flavour in this soup.
+It is available in any Japanese store or on Amazon.

 Ingredients: